-As Europe is grappling with the health, social and economic impacts of COVID-19, the European Automobile Manufacturers' Association (ACEA) has set out four guiding principles for a successful re-launch of the auto industry, which will be vital to the wider economic recovery of the continent.
+While Europe grapples with the health, social, and economic repercussions of COVID-19, the European Automobile Manufacturers' Association (ACEA) has laid out four key guidelines for a successful relaunch of the automotive industry.

-“It is in Europe’s interest that this key strategic sector not only recovers, but also is revitalised in order to make a strong contribution to the EU's industrial strategy, the European Green Deal as well as the continent's global innovation leadership,” stated Eric-Mark Huitema, Director General of ACEA, which represents Europe’s 16 major car, truck, van and bus manufacturers.
+"Europe has a vested interest in this key strategic sector not only recovering but also revitalizing to significantly contribute to the EU's industrial strategy, the European Green Deal, as well as the continent's leadership in global innovation," stated Eric-Mark Huitema, Director General of ACEA, representing the 16 major manufacturers of cars, trucks, vans, and buses in Europe.

-1. Defining a coordinated strategy to safely relaunch vehicle production as soon as possible
+1. Define a coordinated strategy to safely restart vehicle production as soon as possible

-As soon as the immediate crisis ceases, it is vital that both manufacturers and suppliers can rapidly and simultaneously get their plants up and running across the whole supply chain and in all countries.
-Otherwise it will be impossible to return to full-scale production.
-ACEA therefore is requesting EU-wide support for a coordinated re-start of activities and investments right along the supply chain.
+As soon as the immediate crisis subsides, it is vital for both manufacturers and suppliers to swiftly and simultaneously restart their plants across all countries.
+Otherwise, returning to large-scale production will be impossible.
+Therefore, ACEA calls for the support of the entire EU for a coordinated restart of activities and investments along the supply chain.

-“A top priority is to protect the health of all those who work in the auto sector,” said Mr Huitema.
-“To that end, we need clarity on the relevant health and safety rules in each country for when production re-starts.”
+"One of the top priorities is to protect the health of everyone working in the automotive sector," Mr. Huitema said.
+"To achieve this, we need clarity on relevant health and safety standards in each country for when production resumes."

-2. Stimulating market demand for all vehicle categories
+2. Stimulate market demand for all categories of vehicles

-Huitema: “As Europe looks to reboot its economy, it will be crucial that clean road transport and mobility are affordable for everybody across the continent.
-Given the fragile economic situation, however, many consumers and professional transport operators will be simply unable to purchase new vehicles."
-Therefore, fleet renewal schemes for all vehicle categories across the EU would be needed to help re-launch demand for the latest vehicle technologies.
+The ACEA Director General states, "As Europe seeks to reboot its economy, it will be crucial that road transport and mobility are affordable across the continent.
+However, given the fragile economic situation, many consumers and professional transport operators simply won't be able to acquire new vehicles."
+Therefore, fleet renewal plans for all vehicle categories across the EU would be needed to help restart demand for the latest vehicle technologies.

-3. Unblocking type approval and registrations of the latest-technology vehicles
+3. Unlock the approval and registration of state-of-the-art vehicles

-Today’s standstill within the industry, technical services and national type approval authorities is understandably disrupting the approval or ‘homologation’ of new vehicles, meaning they cannot be sold.
-Similarly, if vehicle registration authorities are shuttered and cannot grant registrations, businesses and customers cannot use their new vehicles.
-ACEA therefore urges authorities in the EU member states to accelerate the type approval and vehicle registration process to the maximum extent possible, given the constraints currently in place.
+The current industry standstill, technical services, and national approval authorities understandably disrupt the approval or "homologation" of new vehicles, meaning they cannot be sold.
+Similarly, if vehicle registration authorities are closed and cannot grant registrations, companies and customers cannot use their new vehicles.
+Therefore, ACEA urges EU member states' authorities to expedite the vehicle homologation and registration process to the greatest extent possible, given the existing limitations.

-4. Accelerating investment in recharging and re-fuelling infrastructure
+4. Accelerate investment in charging and refuelling infrastructure

-An EU-wide network of charging and re-fuelling infrastructure will be key to ensuring that the fleet can be renewed in an environmentally-friendly way, according to ACEA.
+An EU-wide refuelling and refuelling infrastructure network will be key to ensuring that the fleet can be renewed in an environmentally friendly way, according to ACEA.